OVERVIEW

 Tomato

-Seattle resident of 2 years
+Seattle resident of two years, works hybrid

 Because I have to account for transit time, I'm less willing to just do things on the fly.
 If I don't already have plans made, I'll just stay home.

-The barrier to go out and explore a third space has to be incredibly low, because trying to get past shallow talk and make deeper connections here in Seattle is already hard enough.
+The barrier to go out and explore a third space has to be incredibly low,

 It became clear that our solutions needed to be low-pressure, seamlessly integrate into their existing daily routines, and lower the barrier to shared neighborhood exploration.